arcusfelis/xapian-erlang-bindings/doc/gsoc2012_app.md

 __Biography (tell us a bit about yourself):__

 I am from Rostov-on-Don in Russia.
+I am 21 years old.
 I am studding at Southern Federal University from 2008.
 I use Open Source software every day.

 At 2007, I started to help my school with an Internet gateway and I made a decision to use GNU/Linux for this task.
 Then I was in Traffpro command